Weight Plateau Breaker Calculator

 The output is a planning aid, not a metabolic test, and no single strategy can guarantee renewed fat loss.
 Use it to compare options such as modest calorie changes, more daily movement, or a period at maintenance.

 A plateau does not automatically mean your metabolism is "broken"; it often means the original plan needs to be reviewed with current numbers and real-world adherence in mind.
-This tool helps frame common next steps, but the suggestions are generic and should be adapted to your health history, training load, and recovery.
+This calculator helps frame common next steps, but the suggestions are generic and should be adapted to your health history, training load, and recovery.

-How to Use This Calculator
+How to Use the Inputs

 1. Enter your starting weight (when you began dieting).